Christian Tybring-Gjedde: Foreign politics

 In other issues Tybring-Gjedde has voiced opinions contradicting his party's official policy.
 He condemned human rights violations in Saudi Arabia and criticized the close relations between the Saudi regime and Western governments.
 He criticized human rights abuses and anti-EU policies by Erdogan's Turkey, Norway's ally in NATO.
 He has been sharply critical of the foreign policy of the United States prior to the election of Donald Trump.
-In response to the conflict in Ukraine, Tybring-Gjedde has criticised Western countries for too strongly condemning Russia's actions, and has called for the use of more caution towards Russia as well as to help Vladimir Putin "to save face".
+In response to the annexation of Crimea by the Russian Federation and the war in Donbas, Tybring-Gjedde previously criticised Western countries for too strongly condemning Russia's actions, and has called for the use of more caution towards Russia as well as to help Vladimir Putin "to save face".
 He said the Minsk Protocol adopted by the leaders of Germany, France, Ukraine and Russia, which ensures peace and stabilization in eastern Ukraine, must be implemented.
 Tybring-Gjedde criticized the sanctions against Russia that the conservatives pushed for; he has also said the west should recognise the annexation of Crimea by the Russian Federation.
 He said that in relations with China, the government should put Norway's interests first.

 He has also voiced his scepticism of sending about 100 Norwegian soldiers to Iraq to fight against ISIL, fearing that doing so would increase the risk of Islamic terrorism in Norway, as well as not leading to peace and democracy in the region.
 Previously however he had called for Norway to join the United States' coalition against ISIL.
 He has proposed for Norwegian citizens joining ISIL to be put on trial for treason on the same line as Norwegians having fought for Nazi Germany during the Second World War.

-On 26 February 2022, Tybring-Gjedde states that Ukrainian president Volodymyr Zelenskyy should be nominated for the Nobel Peace Prize, citing his fight for peace and having become an inspiration for the Ukrainian people.
+In February 2022, Tybring-Gjedde stated that Ukrainian president Volodymyr Zelenskyy should be nominated for the Nobel Peace Prize, citing his fight for peace and having become an inspiration for the Ukrainian people.
 However, the nomination deadline for the prize expired on 31 January.
 Despite this, Tybring-Gjedde called on a Zelenskyy nomination to be an exception given the country’s circumstances.